Skip to content

 Tom has been with RTC since 1991 and presently leads policy, promotion and trail assistance efforts in the 10-state Northeast Office.

-His responsibilities include maintaining relationships with tail partners at all levels—including volunteers, local governments, and state and federal agencies—to provide technical assistance related to trail development and active transportation; and leading trail maintenance and trail count programs for the Northeast, in which he’s directed the implementation and publication of dozens of impact studies.
+His responsibilities include maintaining relationships with trail partners at all levels—including volunteers, local governments, and state and federal agencies—to provide technical assistance related to trail development and active transportation; and leading trail maintenance and trail count programs for the Northeast, in which he’s directed the implementation and publication of dozens of impact studies.
 He currently serves on the New Jersey Trails Council.

 Previously, Tom served as a lead advocate for the federal Transportation Enhancements (TE) program and as a member of the Pennsylvania Greenway Commission.
 He also founded and directed RTC’s multiday Sojourn Series, a trail-building program active from 2002 to 2018 that served more than 5,000 bicyclists on trails in Pennsylvania, Maryland and New Jersey, and demonstrated the economic impact of the region’s trails.